jcvignoli/lumiere-movies/README.txt

 == Screenshots ==

-1. Popup displayed when an imdb link is selected.
-In background, a widget
+1. Popup displayed when an imdb link is clicked.
 2. How movie's data is displayed "inside a post"
 3. How movie's data is displayed in a "widget"
-4. Admin preferences
+4. Admin preferences for cache
-5. The field and the value to fill up to use the widget
+5. The code [imdblt] to enter inside a post and the icon to attach a popup link
-6. Option for adding a Lumière!
-URL in their post
-8. Piece of code needed in order to display movie's data "inside a post"
-9. Help section contains many tips and how-to
+6. The widget area to display a movie
+7. External tool to find a movie's IMDb ID
-10. Gutenberg block
+8. Gutenberg block

 == Frequently Asked Questions ==